NasKar2/freenas-backup-wordpress/README.md

 #### 6. *'I have 2 wordpress installs one at `/mnt/v1/apps/wordpress/files` and another at `/mnt/v1/apps/wordpress/Site1/files`'*

+The JAIL names are wordpress and Site 1 respectively.

+The root directories are '/mnt/v1/apps' and '/mnt/v1/apps/wordpress'.

 You have to pick one or the other.
 Will pick the 2nd one.
 ```
 JAIL_NAME="Site1"